Armored Core 3: Plot

 Armored Core 3 serves as a reboot for the Armored Core franchise but retains many similar elements to the original Armored Core.
 Set in a post-apocalyptic future, Armored Core 3 depicts a world where humanity has begun to live underneath the Earth's surface after a catastrophic global nuclear war broke out on the surface.
 The human beings who survived formed a subterranean society called "Layered".
 Layered is ruled by an artificial intelligence known as "The Controller", which dictates almost everything that happens in the world.
 The two major corporations, Mirage and Crest Industries, and a relatively more minor one, Kisaragi, all vie for dominance and control over the land and assets in Layered.
 At the game's outset, The Controller seems to be experiencing frequent errors, which has led to a growth of support for a rebel group, known as Union, that wishes to overthrow The Controller.

 The player takes the role of a Raven, mercenaries that are registered with the neutral Global Cortex organization.
 Over the course of the game, the player is provided with missions for the various factions by Laine Meyers, the player's manager, and the player can choose who to support.
 In later missions, it is revealed that The Controller is manipulating the various factions in order to destroy infrastructure and support systems for Layered, leading to a direct confrontation with The Controller.
 After the player destroys it, an emergency program opens Layered's blast doors and allows for surface access for the first time in centuries.

 Release

-Armored Core 3 was initially released in Japan for the Sony PlayStation 2 on April 4, 2002.
+Armored Core 3 was initially released in Japan for the PlayStation 2 on April 4, 2002.
 FromSoftware partnered with Agetec and released a North American version on September 5, 2002.
 A European version was released in partnership with Metro3D on May 30, 2003.